 Do you spend so much time on the main course that the sides are often thrown together at the last minute or (gasp) forgotten?

 Well, I have a plan for green bean lovers that doesn’t require much forethought but still allows a deliciously complex taste.
+It’s one of our healthy green recipes that’s easy to work into any meal.

 The unbeatable flavor profile works with any cooking method from crispy roasted green beans made with an air fryer to beans boiled on the stove-top until perfectly tender.